Read This First

 Is the problem of induction really about the absence of certainty?

-In plain terms: That’s a concise way to put it.
+At the center is a simpler claim: That’s a concise way to put it.

-How can we rationally justify the jump from observing specific instances to assuming a general rule applies?
+Justification How can we rationally justify the jump from observing specific instances to assuming a general rule applies?
 Just observing repeated sunrises doesn’t prove it will always happen.

-Can justifications for induction rely on assuming the very principle they’re trying to prove?
+Circular Logic Can justifications for induction rely on assuming the very principle they’re trying to prove?
 Saying “the future resembles the past because… the past resembled the past” feels circular.

-Does this mean our everyday reliance on experience is invalid?
+Skepticism Does this mean our everyday reliance on experience is invalid?
 If we can’t justify induction, can we be confident in any general claims about the world?

-While certainty is elusive, induction works well in practice, allowing us to navigate the world effectively.
+Pragmatism While certainty is elusive, induction works well in practice, allowing us to navigate the world effectively.

-Science doesn’t rely on guaranteeing truth but on disproving existing theories, pushing towards better explanations.
+Falsificationism Science doesn’t rely on guaranteeing truth but on disproving existing theories, pushing towards better explanations.

-Assigning probabilities to outcomes acknowledges uncertainty but allows for informed predictions based on accumulated data.
+Bayesian Statistics Assigning probabilities to outcomes acknowledges uncertainty but allows for informed predictions based on accumulated data.

 - Concisely define the problem of induction: This matters only if it changes how the reader judges explanation, evidence, prediction, or error-correction.